 Figure 15: Capt.
 James McCannell Figure 16: S.S.
 Assiniboia at Port McNicoll, 1920

 James McCannell Jr. was born in 1916 in the family home in Port McNicoll.
-He still lived there in 2017.
+He himself has lived a storied life and in 2017 still resides in the house of his birth.

 Figure 17: McCannell House Today Figure 18: Tay Heritage Plaque